Are you sure you want to leave this Affiliate’s MyShop site?

 Mammals produce mature milk roughly two weeks after giving birth.
 Mature milk is the form of milk made for the duration of breastfeeding.
 The composition of mature milk is drastically different than colostrum.
 Ten percent of mature milk is made up of essential nutrients (carbs, proteins, fats, vitamins, and minerals), whereas the other ninety percent is water.2

-There are multiple immune system factors in colostrum that work in various ways to support immune system function.4 Examples include:
+There are multiple components of colostrum that work in various ways to support immune system function.4 Examples include:

 Growth Factors

-Growth factors are proteins that promote the growth and development of cells and tissues in your body.5 There are a number of growth factors present in colostrum (see image below for examples).
+Growth factors are proteins that promote the growth and development of cells and tissues in your body.5 There are a number of growth factors present in colostrum (see image above for examples).

 The nutrients and compounds found in colostrum function in various ways to promote human health.
 In newborns, these components help stimulate growth, activate the immune system, and jumpstart gut function.6

-In recent years, the use of colostrum supplements has gained popularity among adults.
+In recent years, colostrum supplements have gained popularity among adults.
 Supplements are typically made using cow colostrum.
 Cow (or bovine) colostrum is similar in composition to human colostrum and has substantial potential to promote human health well beyond the infant years.7 Findings from clinical studies suggest that bovine colostrum:

-Check out 4Life Fundamentals Fortified Colostrum: A bovine-sourced colostrum product that features the immune system-boosting power of colostrum, fortified with additional key ingredients, to reinforce and support the immune system, digestive system, and respiratory system.*
+Check out 4Life Fundamentals Fortified Colostrum and other 4Life Transfer Factor products which feature the immune–supporting power of colostrum and additional key ingredients to reinforce and support the immune system, digestive system, and respiratory system.*

 References**